Representation of tensor functions using lower-order structural tensor set: three-dimensional theory: Introduction

-To circumvent the obstacle of higher-order structural tensors, Man and Goddard reformulated the representation theory in 2018 \cite{man2018remarks}, enabling the exclusive use of lower-order structural tensors.
+Alternatively, to circumvent the obstacle of higher-order structural tensors, Man and Goddard reformulated the representation theory in 2018 \cite{man2018remarks}, enabling the exclusive use of lower-order structural tensors.
 Unlike the original theory of Boehler and Liu \cite{boehler_simple_1979, liu_representations_1982}, which requires structural tensors to be invariant under all symmetry operations of a point group, the Man-Goddard reformulation relaxes this requirement while imposing additional symmetry constraints afterwards.
 This reformulation enables the constitutive modeling of anisotropic materials using only lower-order structural tensors.
 In their work \cite{man2018remarks}, Man and Goddard provided illustrative examples demonstrating the reformulation, but did not fully establish the representations for all point groups.
 Based on the Man-Goddard reformulation, our recent work \cite{madadi2025representation} introduced a new concept "structural tensor set" and established the representations of tensor functions for all 2D point groups using lower-order structural tensor sets.
 Besides, our recent work also presented comprehensive review and discussions on the original and reformulated representation theories.
-Despite the progress for 2D point groups, a critical knowledge gap remains regarding the reformulated representation theory for 3D point groups.
-The present work aims to fill this knowledge gap by establishing representations of tensor functions for all 3D centrosymmetric point groups, including 11 Laue groups and 3 continuous ones.
+Despite the progress for 2D point groups, a critical knowledge gap remained regarding the reformulated representation theory for 3D point groups.
+Very recently, Man and Goddard \cite{man2026further} provided a rigorous mathematical framework for this reformulated representation theory.
+They argued that a point group may be characterized by multiple structural tensor sets, with the results of Boehler-Liu \cite{boehler_simple_1979, liu_representations_1982} and Madadi \cite{madadi2025representation} as special cases.
+The present work aims to establish detailed representations of tensor functions for all 3D centrosymmetric point groups, including 11 Laue groups and 3 continuous ones.
 Our previous work discovered that, for a given point group, the representations of scalar-valued and 2nd-order symmetric tensor-valued functions are determined by its corresponding centrosymmetric group (e.g., Laue group) \cite{madadi2025representation}.
 Hence, we limit our theory to centrosymmetric point groups in this work.
 As long as scalar-valued and 2nd-order symmetric tensor-valued functions are of interest, the presented theory is applicable to all 3D point groups (i.e., 32 crystalline point groups and 7 continuous ones) because one only needs to find their corresponding centrosymmetric groups and the associated representations in this work.

 The representation of anisotropic scalar- and tensor-valued functions has broad applications in engineering and materials science \cite{ottosen2005mechanics, zheng_theory_1994,Boehler_applications_1987}.
 For scalar-valued functions, the theory developed here can be used to model hyperelastic strain energy functions of elastomers, soft composites \cite{ma2025precisely, Rahman2025}, and biological tissues \cite{chagnon2015hyperelastic}, as well as yield and failure criteria for materials \cite{ottosen2005mechanics,Boehler_applications_1987}.
 For tensor-valued functions, the representation theory provides a basis for modeling mechanical, physical, and mechano-physical properties \cite{madadi_finite_2024}, including stress–strain relations, dielectric properties, and conductivity tensors \cite{nguyen_modeling_2024}.
 It should be emphasized that the present work establishes only the general forms of such scalar- and tensor-valued functions.
 Specific constitutive laws must still be constructed and fitted to experimental or simulation data.